Robson04/dialog-pages/README.md

   - **maxitemlist** - number of lines for one page.
   - **nextbutton[]** - string content for next page button.
   - **lastbutton[]** - string content for previous page button.
   - **bool:dynamic** - if you would control dialog manualy (mainly buttons for page changes) you can set this boolean to true.
 If you use dynamic dialog-pages you must assign the action by yourself to the buttons chaning pages.
 If set to false, the include assign the page change button itself without your interference.
-You can learn more about dynamic dialogs below.-
+You can learn more about dynamic dialogs below.

 Dialog-Pages cooperates with large strings which means you can enter whatever you want.
 Now you can fit a lot of content into one dialog.

 To check the action for dialog-pages use the initialized function in the library:

 ```pawn
 public OnDialogPagesResponse(playerid, dialogid, response, listitem, btn_next_index, btn_previous_index)
 ```